 When I left Beauty For Real counter, I perused a couple of apparel vendors, and then ran into Sam LaBella, hairstylist and makeup artist at Family Affair representing the Balmain Hair Couture line.
 Remember when I said I had never heard of Balmain Hair?
 Ta-da!
 She was so much fun, and I had the best time with her.
 She even spritzed my dusty bun with a shining product.
 In the middle of entertaining me, she also provided me with a little more education about the line and where it is headed.
 Balmain Hair won’t stay hush-hush for long.

 The line up for the shows I attended were:

 While I enjoyed every show, the standouts for me were Velvet Wolf, Kouture, and ILy Iley.
 I am not an outerwear fan per se, but as far as a physical reaction, I loved Royal Outerwear.
 The styling and makeup was inspiring and Torell Madsen, A.K.A.
 Tory, was especially breathtaking.
 I may have to relax my style a bit and embrace street wear more.

 I recorded a few of the shows but I didn’t get them all.
-Unfortunately, I didn’t get photos or footage of Femme Fatal Intimates and Georgine NYC, which I truly regret.
-Poor battery life and difficulty holding the camera with so many bloggers and photographers jockeying for position dictated I sit out a couple of the shows so again, please enjoy the sketchy camera work.
-The fact that there were so many people in attendence tells me that the popularity of the event is growing, as it should.
+Unfortunately, I didn’t get photos or footage of Femme Fatale Intimates and Georgine NYC, which I truly regret.
+Poor battery life and difficulty holding the camera with so many bloggers and photographers jockeying for position dictated I sit out a few shows so again, please enjoy the sketchy camera work.
+The fact that there were so many people in attendance tells me that the popularity of the event is growing, as it should.
 A special shout-out to my photographer Raven Refuerzo, a.k.a., my kid.
 Denver Fashion Week Spring ’16 was a great production and a lot of fun.
 Can’t wait till the fall shows.